NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

 Select Ground Motions for the Training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 3. In **EVT tab**, the option to retrieve ground motions from **PEER NGA records** is selected.
-To allow the surrogate models to cover a wide variation of ground motions (represented as "wide IM domain"), let us select **No Spectrum - Uniform IMs** for the analysis.
+To allow the surrogate models to cover a wide variety of ground motions (represented as "wide IM domain"), let us select **No Spectrum - Uniform IMs** for the analysis.
 Set the **Number of samples per bin** 1, and add three intensity measures that are specified in the UQ tab as the input of surrogate, i.e. "5-75% Significant Duration", "Pseudo Spectral Acceleration (with a natural period of 0.5 sec)", and "SaRatio (at 1.0 sec in range of 0.1-1.5 sec).
 Set the coverage ranges respectively to [2.5, 30], [0.1, 2.0], and [0.25, 1.2].
-For the former two IMs, the number of bins is set as 5 and the SaRatio will have 4 bins.
-Therefore, the total number of bins (i.e. grid points in 3 dimensional space) is 100.
+For the former two IMs, the number of bins is set as 5, and the SaRatio will have 4 bins.
+Therefore, the total number of bins (i.e. grid points in 3-dimensional space) is 100.

       .. figure:: figures/EE09_EVT1.png
          :name: UQ inputs